Message by the Executive Committee

 Executive Committee

-General Secretary – Dr. Niraj Seth (1980-82 batch) has over 30 years of experience of working in school set up, national level NGO, International NGO and Consulting with the Big 4.
-She retired as Associate Partner from EY.
-She has several years of experience in programme management, social research, CSR and Consulting with Corporates, Government, UN agencies.
-She has played a significant role in bringing alumni from different batches under one fold.
+Treasurer – Dr Niraj Seth (1980-82 Batch) has experience of working as school social worker, NGOs and Consulting for the Big 4.
+She superannuated as an Associate Partner from EY.
+She has experience in programme management, CSR and Consulting with Government agencies, UN organisations and IFIs.

 ABOUT DSSW NOTABLE ALUMNI